YoungSirSpace/youngsirspace.github.io/posts/article4.md

     <figcaption>Billboard of Glico, I like it very much</figcaption>
 </figure>

-Strolling along the Dotonboti River, I was compeletely immersed in the atomosphere of the Japanese style streets.
+Strolling along the Dotonboti River, I was completely immersed in the atmosphere of the streets, so unmistakably Japanese.
+I had imagined myself walking through Japan, again and again, in countless daydreams over the past eighteen years.
+And now, in this very moment, I was truly there, in Japan.
+I was standing beside the Dotonbori River, leaning against the railing.
+The breeze drifted past, which was a bit hot, mixed with sounds of the river and the restless life along its banks.